carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 #### The Goldilocks test for server scope

-How to know if the intention itself is too broad, too narrow, or just right?

-**Too broad**:

-- "Help with text processing"
+**Too broad**: "Help with text processing"

-- Test: Can we list 10 specific tools?
-If we get vague ones like "ProcessText", too broad
+- Can't list 10 specific tools without getting vague
-- LLMs can't determine when to use the MCP server
+- LLMs can't determine when to use it
-- We'll build Monica's FlexiServer

-**Too narrow**:

-- "Validate Python 3.11 async functions in .md files between 1-5KB"
+**Too narrow**: "Validate Python 3.11 async functions in .md files between 1-5KB"

-- Test: Will this serve users for > 6 months?
-If not, too narrow
+- Too specific to last 6 months
-- Not enough tools to justify an MCP server
+- Not enough tools to justify a server
-- Won't evolve naturally

-**Just right**:

-- "Help developers validate code examples in their documentation"
+**Just right**: "Help developers validate code examples in their documentation"

-- Test: Clear tool ideas?
-Yes: ValidateCode, CheckImports, VerifyOutput
+- Clear tool ideas: ValidateCode, CheckImports, VerifyOutput
-- Test: Natural boundaries?
-Yes: Validation tools naturally group together
+- Natural boundaries between validation and fixing
-- Test: Room to grow?
-Yes: More languages, more checks
+- Room to grow with more languages
-- LLMs understand when to use it

 #### One server or many?

-Our intention can help decide when to split functionality:

 **Signs we need multiple servers**: